 impatient waiting for a sequel.
 Maniac Mansion had a

-sequel, Monkey Island had a sequel, but Zak had no sequel
+sequel, Monkey Island had a sequel, but Zak had no

-led by Nemo Pohle.
+project was led by Nemo Pohle.

 The 'Zak 2 project' was very ambitious, which meant it would not be finished quickly.
 Its great strength - its quality- became its great weakness.
 The project relied on unpaid volunteers, especially students.
 As the years went by, people kept leaving the project (presumably as they got 'real' jobs).
 In one interview (in 2003) a team member said the whole team had changed twice, just since 2000!
 Even Pohle left 'for personal reasons.'
 Each time I check, someone else has left the team and someone else has joined.